umbane/carbon-project/docs/white-paper.md

 4. How are we to create additional network and gateway entry and exit feeds?

-### Note: Can we generate a specification for future net-metering that will allow us to co-exist?
+#### Note: Can we generate a specification for future net-metering that will allow us to co-exist with officialdom?

-### We must advocate for Open Source Data, and Open Spec Metering!
+#### We must advocate for Open Source Data, and Open Spec Metering!

 ### Net-metering Use Case.
 Open Metering vs Closed Metering